 Africa is slowly but surely developing all its industries across the board.
 Gambling is no exception with an estimated worth of around $37 billion dollars by 2018.
 This information was released by the professional service network PWC (PricewaterhouseCoopers) in their report concerning Africa.
 They have identified the major three countries that lead the development and growth of gambling on the continent – South Africa, Nigeria and Kenya.
 While the report itself doesn’t reflect upon the use and growth of the mobile portion of the market, the use of new technology as well as utilizing new ways to bet has marked the shift towards mobile.

 Africans are betting on mobiles.
-Although there are no formal statistics available, it is safe to say mobile gambling follows a trend of the smartphone being the primary communication device for so many people.
+Although there are no formal statistics available, it is safe to say mobile gambling follows a trend of the smartphone being the primary communication device for so many people and they love these games.
 Many of Europe’s bookmakers see Africa as a growth market primarily driven by football betting, which is, in turn, sparking an interest in mobile casino gaming.

 Mobile gambling in the leading trio is predominantly led by the most popular offline and online activities such as casino games, sportsbetting and bingo.
 Casino gaming is still biggest in brick and mortar casinos however with the continuous expansion of 3G and 4G networks for mobile users, mobile casino gaming is gaining new heights.
 Some apps such as Euro Palace online casino’s Real Money Slots are also gaining traction.